Netflix/falcor/documentation/datasources.md

 ### HttpDataSource

-Falcor Models typically use the HttpDataSource to connect directly to falcor middleware running on an Http server.
+Falcor [Models](http://netflix.github.io/falcor/documentation/model.html) typically use the HttpDataSource to connect directly to falcor middleware running on an Http server.
 ## Reference Implementation

-Here is a [reference implementation](https://github.com/Netflix/falcor/blob/master/examples/datasource/webWorkerSource.js) of a Data Source which retrieves information from a Model running in a WebWorker.
+Here is a [reference implementation](https://github.com/Netflix/falcor/blob/master/examples/datasource/webWorkerSource.js) of a DataSource which retrieves information from a [Model](http://netflix.github.io/falcor/documentation/model.html) running in a WebWorker.
 ##Http DataSource
 The falcor library ships with one implementation of the DataSource interface: the HttpDataSource.
-The HttpDataSource retrieves JSON Graph information
+The HttpDataSource retrieves [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) information